- New Recipes

 The concept is simple and the hack is straightforward once you pick your flavor or Cheetos to crush.
 Are you going with the more mellow regular cheese flavor Cheetos, or the kicked up Flamin’ Hot Cheetos?
-Pick your flavor and crush up some “Cheedle” in a food processor.
-If you don’t have one of those you can put the Cheetos in a storage bag and whack on ‘em with a kitchen mallet or rolling pin.
+The first step to making Cosmic Wings at home, is to pick your flavor and crush up some “Cheedle” in a food processor.
+If you don’t have one of those, you can put the Cheetos in a storage bag and whack on ‘em with a kitchen mallet or rolling pin.

 Fry some wings, baste them with a buttery sauce, and toss them in the Cheedle of your choice.
 And if Flamin’ Hot isn’t hot enough for you, you could use Cheetos XXX Hot Flamin’ Hot Cheetos that are twice as hot as Flamin’ Hot, and you’d have kicked-up version that isn’t offered on the menu.

 - 1/2 cup (1 stick) unsalted butter

 - Vegetable oil for frying

 - 6 ounces (4 cups) Cheetos Crunchy, regular or Flamin' Hot